Teresina Metro: 2023 Modernization program

+Furthermore, the remaining single-track sections from the elevated railway to Mafuá station and from the new river bridge to Boa Esperança station will be expanded by a second track, the remaining seven stations not yet renovated will be made accessible, and the maintenance depot will be modernized.
+Five additional train cars are also planned to enable the system to transport 40,000 passengers daily.
+A total of another 351 million reals are planned, the contract for this was signed on October 6, 2025.

 Operations

 System characteristics

-The system consists of a total length of 15.8 km.
-Ten stations formed mostly by surface track, one lays inside a cutting and one is elevated.
+The system consists of a total length of 16.8 km.
+Eleven stations formed mostly by surface track, one lays inside a cutting and one is elevated.
 Diesel trains are running on a single-track line with meter gauge, traveling at an average speed of 30 km/h.
-Three new train sets have been coming into operations in 2018.
+Three new train sets have been coming into operations in 2018, three aditional train sets will come into sercvice in 2026.